senseiji/blog4/_posts/data-engineering/2021-09-30-how-to-become-data-engineer-after-12th.md

 #
 subheadline: "Data Engineering"
 title: "How To Become Data Engineer After 12Th"
 teaser: "How to become a Data Engineer After 12th.
 That’s the question you have in your mind.
 Not only in India, data engineer’s demand is sharply growing world-wide to meet the demands of the complex world of digital and tech transformation.
-Data engineers"
+Data engineers can truly be thought of as one of the pillars of business growth and revenue making in this digital world.Business firms, e-commerce markets, banks"
 categories:
   - Data Engineering